 You can combine your studies with full-time, paid work at top local and international organizations.

 You can study intense specialization in a single field.

-In Computer Science, you learn how to use and improve computers, from the basics of computing, such as data structures, databases, operating systems, software engineering, and numerical methods, through to specialized areas, such as computational intelligence, bioinformatics, computer graphics, and computer animation.
-Computer Science graduates can go on to careers in software engineering, systems analysis, technical writing, web development, research, programming, and software testing.
+In the Bachelor of Science Computer Science program on UBC’s Okanagan campus, you’ll learn how to use and improve computers.
+Explore everything from the basics of computing, including data structures, databases, operating systems, software engineering, and numerical methods, to specialized areas, such as computational intelligence, bioinformatics, computer graphics, and computer animation.

 Experiential learning and research

 - Develop software for an actual client as part of a student team on the Capstone Software Engineering Project.

 - Help maintain a large software system, conduct supervised readings, and complete independent research projects with directed studies.

 - Engage in self-directed, collaborative studies in a group learning environment as part of a student-directed seminar.

 - Dive into an independent research project under the supervision of a faculty member with an honours thesis.